preusser/q27/README.md

    **SE** (Solver Equivalent) - The performance of one solver slice running at 100 MHz.

+   We will happily port to other powerful platforms!

    If you are willing to **contribute compute time** on your own hardware or even to **donate devices**, please contact thomas.preusser@tu-dresden.de.

+In either case you have fully transparent access to all sources through this site and will receive a honorable mention on this page.